Glossary of Legal Terms

 A type of Indigenous land use agreement.

 An application to a higher court to review a decision of a lower court or tribunal.
-For example, an appeal from a decision of a Federal Circuit Court judge may be made to the Federal Court, and a decision of a single judge of the Federal Court may be the subject of an appeal to the Full Court of the Federal Court.
+For example, an appeal from a decision of a Federal Circuit and Family Court judge may be made to the Federal Court, and a decision of a single judge of the Federal Court may be the subject of an appeal to the Full Court of the Federal Court.

 The power given to a court to hear appeals in certain matters.

 The individual, organisation or corporation who/which applies to the Court to start legal proceedings against another person or persons.
-Also known as ‘plaintiff’ in admiralty and corporations matters and in some other courts.
-In the National Native Title Tribunal the applicant is the person or persons who make an application for a determination of native title or a future act determination.
+Also known as 'plaintiff' in admiralty and corporations matters and in some other courts.

 The document that starts most proceedings in the Federal Court.
+Also used as a broad term for what the applicant is doing here: he or she is "making an application".

 Cause of action